runbsd/runbsd/common.md

 with covering 4.3BSD in 1989 and more recently FreeBSD 10 in the fourth instalment of the series, or each projects own set of documentation.
-Documentation is important as it distinguishes intent & implementation as well as save a lot of question and answers emails.
+Documentation is important as it distinguishes intent & implementation as well as save a lot of question and answer emails.
 FreeBSD has handbooks, NetBSD has guides, OpenBSD has FAQs and all projects make their man pages available online as web pages.
 There is even a [teaching course](http://teachbsd.org/) based around the [The Design and Implementation of the FreeBSD Operating